 I’d love to hear from you if you have any thoughts on this topic.
 I know it’s been a hard few days for many people but with the right kinds of discussion about social media, maybe we can start to make changes.

-As always you can catch up with me over on Twitter, and if you think this post has been helpful (if a bit rambly) then please feel free to give it a share.
+If you think this post has been helpful then please feel free to give it a share.